 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
-ASU 2018-13 removes or modifies certain current disclosures, and adds additional disclosures.
+ASU 2018-13 removes or modifies certain current disclosures, and requires additional disclosures.
 The changes are meant to provide more relevant information regarding valuation techniques and inputs used to arrive at measures of fair value, uncertainty in the fair value measurements, and how changes in fair value measurements impact an entity's performance and cash flows.
 Certain disclosures in ASU 2018-13 will need to be applied on a retrospective basis and others on a prospective basis.
-Early adoption is permitted.
-The Company expects to adopt the provisions of this guidance on January 1, 2020, and is currently evaluating the impact that ASU 2018-13 will have on its related disclosures.
+The Company adopted the provisions of this guidance on January 1, 2020.
+The adoption will not have a material impact on the Company's related disclosures.